Sarajevo Entry Requirements

 Documents to Have Ready

-Must be valid for at least three months beyond your planned date of departure from Bosnia and Herzegovina.
+Must be valid three months beyond departure and issued within the last ten years.

 Proof of Accommodation